 The City of Richmond is the fourth largest city in British Columbia and has a diverse population, a urban amenities, a river estuary, fertile agricultural lands, and a city where residents can live, work, and explore the natural beauty of this unique island.
 Our vision at RITE Richmond is to protect our farmland, the environment, improve civic infrastructure, affordable housing, and work for a vibrant community network.
 We believe in transparency, accountability, and action.

 The current City Council has lost it’s way on a whole host of issues.
 Voter turnout in each successive municipal election here in Richmond sinks to a new low – because there’s a lack of trust in the majority of our elected officials.
 It’s clear that there needs to be change in Richmond.
 From lack of public consultation, to the industrialization of the Fraser River, to the constant lack of respect for Agricultural Land Reserve, Richmond City Council has gotten it wrong time and time again – and RITE Richmond will bring change.
+If we keep elected the same status quo City Councillors, we will not achieve the desperate change Richmond needs.

 We are taking our previous financial commitment a step further by being the first civic party in the history of Richmond to declare their financial contributions during the election.
 This new policy will allow a voter to see before they vote how RITE Richmond receives its funding.
 RITE Richmond will also provide to the public the financial disclosures of the other civic parties and independents from the previous elections.
 You can view those here.